-Junior Golf Tour wraps up
+Junior golf tour wraps up

-“Any player that participated in at least five of the ten events and the Tour Championship will be recognized with a trophy.
-The kids that have dedicated themselves by playing the majority of the events on the tour we like to recognize them for their efforts.
-The Highlands Sertoma Club always picks up the bill for all the trophies and we really appreciate them.”

-“We rely on the local golf courses, they donate their courses for these kids and we really appreciate everything they do for Sertoma,” Kesling said.
-“Without them and all of our sponsors it would be really hard to do what we do.
-We are really thankful.”
+Lane Revell dominated in the boys 16 to 18 age division with 375.

+“It feels pretty good to be chosen as player of the year,” said Lane Revell.
+“I’ve put in the practice and effort and it paid off.
+It feels great.
+The tour was good this year, we played some pretty nice courses in some rough conditions and it was great.
+This is my third or fourth year with Sertoma.
+I just enjoy golf more and more each year.”

-The Sertoma Junior Golf Tour Championship will be in full swing starting Saturday and will conclude on Sunday.
+The Sertoma Junior Golf Tour will celebrate its 26th year next summer.

-The golfers will play both the Turtle Run and Deer Run courses.
-A banquet will follow.
-Sertoma Junior Golf encourages any parent that is interested in getting their youngster started in golf to reach out to Andy Kesling at 863-385-4830 or at akesling@sunlakegolfclub.com.
+“We will start planning at the beginning of the year but until then we are going to try to find some new golfers,” Kesling said.
+“We are going to have some clinics for kids and spread the word about the tour.
+We are looking to make a bigger push to get more kids involved.
+If you are a kid and you play golf then you need to play in Sertoma.
+If you don’t have clubs and you need clubs we can figure out a way to get you clubs.
+It doesn’t have to be a crazy expensive thing.
+Our goal is to provide opportunities for kids to play golf, learn about golf and teach them about life.
+Golf is a game you can play all of your life and we are excited about next year already.”

+If there is anyone interested in playing golf please contact Kesling by email at sertomajrgolf@gmail.com.

 Post a comment as